Art21

 Art21 is a US-based nonprofit organization founded in 1997 that produces documentary films about contemporary artists from across the globe.
-It produces three film series: "Art in the Twenty-First Century" on PBS, "New York Close Up," and "Extended Play."
+It produces three film series: Art in the Twenty-First Century, which originally aired on PBS, Extended Play, and New York Close Up.
 The main office is located in New York City.
 All Art21 films are available to stream for free online.

-As stated in the company's website, the mission of Art21 is "to educate and expand access to contemporary art through the production of documentary films, resources, and public programs."
+As stated on the company's website, the mission of Art21 is "to educate and expand access to contemporary art through the production of documentary films, resources, and public programs."

 Film Series

-Art in the 21st Century is a PBS series about contemporary artists that premiered in 2001.
-Premiering a new season every two years, Art in the Twenty-First Century is the only series on United States television to focus exclusively on contemporary visual art and artists.
+Art in the 21st Century is a series about contemporary artists that premiered in 2001.
+Originally airing on PBS, Art in the Twenty-First Century is the only series on United States television to focus exclusively on contemporary visual art and artists.
 "For making 'art' more knowable and familiar, yet more individualized, more distinctive, and more personal," Art21's Art in the Twenty-First Century received a Peabody Award in 2007.

-New York Close Up is a digital series that “focuses on artists in the first decade of their professional careers, discussing their work and lives in New York City.”
+Extended Play (formerly known as Exclusive) is a digital series that premiered in 2008.
+The series "provides unmediated, behind-the-scenes access to today’s leading artists."

-Extended Play is a digital series that follows artists in their careers.
+New York Close Up is a digital series that launched in 2011.
+The series "focuses on artists in the first decade of their professional careers, discussing their work and lives in New York City".